lukasberbuer/rt-vamp-plugin-sdk/README.md

   On the host side, the `PluginHostAdapter` converts again from the C to the C++ representation ([code](https://github.com/c4dm/vamp-plugin-sdk/blob/master/src/vamp-hostsdk/PluginHostAdapter.cpp#L413-L464)).

-## Restrictions
+## Plugin restrictions

-Following features of the Vamp API `Vamp::Plugin` are restricted by the `rt-vamp-plugin-sdk`:
+Following features of the Vamp API `Vamp::Plugin` are restricted:

 - `OutputDescriptor::hasFixedBinCount == true` for every output.
   The number of values is constant for each feature during processing.